 Mr. McCann tries to put the tragedies, not excuse them, in historical context along with tangents which are somewhat related to either the personal stories, or overall themes.
 In this way the author succeeds in putting in context events from the far, and recent, past and show us how sometime insignificant events might have large consequences, and people who pay a very personal price.
 The narrative is simple, but sends a strong message.

 The tangents move around in time, past to present, creating an emotional effect which is a testament to the author’s immense talent.
 The author takes big chances with this book, and the payoff is tremendous.
+This is a very personal book, not an overarching history like Peace in the Making, but something many of us can sadly relate to.

 Rami Elhanan, an Israeli, and Bassam Aramin, a Palestinian, live their daily lives in a fractured area of the world.
 They both negotiate their respective daily challenges until the unthinkable happens when their daughters die violently.
 Rami’s daughter, Smadar, dies as the victim of a suicide vest.
 Bassam’s daughter, Abir, dies after she was shot in the head with a rubber bullet.